phanumat/Documentation/ref-docs/device-handler-ref.rst

         log.debug "Parse returned ${result?.descriptionText}"

         // returning the Event definition map creates an Event
-        // in the SmartThings platform, and propagates it to
+        // in the PEA HiVE platform, and propagates it to
         // SmartApps subscribed to the device events. return result
     }